Mineral vs. Chemical Sunscreen

 If you aren’t familiar with these two types of sunscreen, the difference is pretty simple.
 Mineral sunscreen is a “physical sunscreen” that creates a protective barrier by sitting on top of your skin to block out the sun’s rays.
 One of the most common ingredients in mineral sunscreen is zinc oxide.
 A chemical sunscreen works like a sponge to absorb harmful rays and keep them from being absorbed by your skin.
 Common drugstore brands tend to be chemical sunscreens, but mineral sunscreens are becoming more and more popular (and easier to find).

 Which one is better?

 That’s highly personal.
 Often, a mineral sunscreen will be both reef-safe and better for sensitive skin, but that doesn’t mean you’re required to use that.
 The Environmental Working Group has a list of non-mineral options for sunscreen that can still be considered safe by their standards.
-They also have some comprehensive resources on how to choose the best sunscreen for you, what to know about various ingredients, and other tips for staying sun-safe in the summer.
+They also have some comprehensive resources on how to choose the best sunscreen for you, what to know about various ingredients, and other tips for staying sun-safe year round.

 Okay, but what about chemicals?